Chapter 6 Raw Data Pretreatment

 6.4 Retention Time Correction

-For single file, we could get peaks.
-However, we should make the peaks align across samples for as features and retention time corrections should be performed.
-The basic idea behind retention time correction is that use the high quality grouped peaks to make a new retention time.
-You might choose obiwarp(for dramatic shifts) or loess regression(fast) method to get the corrected retention time for all of the samples.
+You might choose obiwarp for dramatic shifts or nonlinear drift, while loess-based correction is often faster and useful when shifts are smoother.
 Remember the original retention times might be changed and you might need cross-correct the data.
-After the correction, you could group the peaks again for a better cross-sample peaks list.
-However, if you directly use obiwarp, you don’t have to group peaks before correction.
+After the correction, you could group the peaks again for a better cross-sample peak list.
+However, if you directly use obiwarp, you do not have to group peaks before correction.

-This paper show a matlab based shift correction methods(H.-Y. Fu et al. 2017).
-Retention time correction is a Parametric time warping process and this paper is a good start (Wehrens, Bloemberg, and Eilers 2015).
-Meanwhile, you could use MS2 for retention time correction(Lili Li et al. 2017).
+This paper show a matlab based shift correction methods(Fu et al. 2017).
+Retention time correction is a Parametric time warping process and this paper is a good start (Wehrens et al. 2015).
+Meanwhile, you could use MS2 for retention time correction(L. Li et al. 2017).
 This work is a python based RI system and peak shift correction model, significantly enhancing alignment accuracy(Hao et al. 2023).

 6.5 Filling missing values